apache/nuttx/Documentation/applications/nsh/installation.rst

   -  ``CONFIG_DISABLE_MOUNTPOINT=n``.
 If mount point support is disabled, then you cannot mount *any* file systems.

-  -  ``CONFIG_NFILE_DESCRIPTORS > 4``.
-Of course you have to have file
-     descriptions to use any thing in the file system.

   -  ``CONFIG_FS_ROMFS`` enabled.
 This option enables ROMFS file system support.